Code-Institute-Submissions/project1frontend/README.md

 ### User stories

 1. As a user, I would like to see and hear clips from the band's archive
-2. As a user, I would like to know when there is new material available
+2. As a user, I would like to know when new material is available
-3. As a user, I would like to know where and when upcoming events are scheduled
+3. As a user, I would like to know about upcoming events
 4. As a user, I would like to view photos of the band
 5. As a user, I would like to find links to social media accounts, Twitter, Facebook and YouTube